 20. 쨍그랑 (jjaeng-keu-lang) – Clink of wine glasses.

 If you feel the need to mix things up when you learn Korean, try incorporating these words into your everyday conversations for added fun.
-Also great anytime you need to communicate with animals!
+Also great anytime you need to communicate with animals or impersonate the Kakaotalk characters!

 What are the words for these sounds in your native language?
 Do you have a favorite onomatopoeia word in Korean?
 We will look for your comments below!Find this helpful?
 Share with your friends.
 They'll thank you for it!